Bicycles: Rules of the Road

 Conclusion

 Knowledge of applicable rules is crucial to promoting bicycle safety.
 As more individuals look for ways to economize, bicycles are becoming a more popular mode of transportation.
-Bicyclists are subject to most of the same duties as cars, as well as other legal requirements, which could result in liability against a cyclist.
+Bicyclists are subject to most of the same rules of the road as cars and other legal requirements, which could result in liability against a cyclist.